 To apply my paint, I use the same style 2″ Angled brush, but a different one than the one I use for stain.
 Once used for stain, I keep the brushes dedicated for that purpose.
-The paint goes on beautifully, and I let the first coat cure for 2 hours.
+The paint goes on beautifully.
+Last, I let the first coat cure for 2 hours.

 In all my years of doing furniture, I’ve always wanted to try to create a folk art piece that gave props to my Polish heritage.
 My goal was to try to create a piece that tells a story with my inspiration coming from the village of Zalipie.

 Once the second coat cured, I started my hand-painted design.

 I’m tellin’ ya that these brushes work awesome for anything and that’s why I carry 8 styles in my shop.

 Ready to see how my crazy adventure came together with this vintage blanket chest?
 You bet I am!

 Is it bold?
 Yes.
 Is it fun?
 Yes.
-Totally turned out how I envisioned and I’m delighted to see it come to fruition.
+It totally turned out how I envisioned.
 The vibrant colors are what reminded me of the little Polish doll my grandfather gave me.
 Sadly, he passed when I was a year old and I didn’t get to know him.
 My grandmother (my babcia) also joined him in the heavenly realms not long ago.
 I miss her so.

 In addition, they traveled to the U.S.A. when my mother was twelve and I can’t thank them enough for making that journey.
 Imagine if her and my dad never met?
 Crazy how it all works out.